Life in the UK Test: Essential Guide to Passing

 If you are applying for British Citizenship or Indefinite Leave to Remain, in most cases you first have to pass the Life in UK test.

-Also known as the British Citizenship test, the Life in UK test is used to verify that applicants have the adequate knowledge of British customs, traditions, laws and political system, as required under the UK’s immigration rules.
+Also known as the British Citizenship test, the Life in UK test is used to verify that applicants have the adequate knowledge of British customs, history, traditions, laws and political system, as required under the UK’s immigration rules.
+It consists of 24 multiple-choice questions based on the official Life in the UK handbook, and candidates must score at least 75% to pass.

 You cannot apply for naturalisation or settlement until you have passed the life in the UK test.
 If you fail the test, you will lose your test fee, and you will have to retake the test in order for your application to progress.